adhearsion/adhearsion-website/views/docs/upgrading.md

 end
 ```

 Asterisk Manager Interface events are a little different.
-In the case of "NewChannel" events, we may prefer to register for Punchblock::Offer events, which will work on Asterisk as well as Rayo or any other supported telephony engine in the future.
+In the case of `NewChannel` events, we may prefer to register for `Punchblock::Offer` events, which will work on Asterisk as well as Rayo or any other supported telephony engine in the future.
 There is an important distinction here though:

-* AMI "NewChannel" events report every new channel that is created in Asterisk, whether or not that call is ultimately routed to Adhearsion.
+* AMI `NewChannel` events report every new channel that is created in Asterisk, whether or not that call is ultimately routed to Adhearsion.
-* Punchblock::Offer events only fire for calls that are routed to Adhearsion.
+* `Punchblock::Offer` events only fire for calls that are routed to Adhearsion.

-Most telephony backends do not offer a functional equivalent of the NewChannel event so there is no direct replacement.
+Generally, telephony backends do not offer a functional equivalent of the `NewChannel` event so there is no direct replacement.
 Be aware of the differences here.
-For the purposes of this document, we will assume that Punchblock::Offer events are sufficient for our needs.
+For the purposes of this document, we will assume that `Punchblock::Offer` events are sufficient for our needs.

 Examples: